NeroQue/odin-recipes/README.md

 Just finished the template, instead of looking everything up, I tried to do it from memory and I seem to have succeeded.
 I forgot to include the "lang" argument in the opening tag of <html>.
 I'll be pushing my first commit now.

 ------------------------------------------------------

+Finished adding the first recipe, I have some troubles with commits, mainly I'm unsure when to commit and what to write, but I'll get better with time, I hope.